Mette Frederiksen: Education reform

 In June 2021, Frederiksen's government announced a new model of distributing gymnasium applicants.
 The model aims to solve the issue of ethnic and economic disparity and "parallel society tendencies" between gymnasiums by considering parent income.
 Heavy criticism was directed at the suggestion by the blue bloc, who called it "forced distribution".
 A petition for scrapping the law gained over 50000 signatures, allowing it to be presented before the Folketing.

-A year later, in June 2022, Frederiksen and her government announced their intention to introduce a ceiling to the entry quotient (Note: The entry quotient is the minimum grade average (as achieved in the gymnasium) to be guaranteed a spot at a higher education institution.) of higher education.
-Education offers with a higher entry quotient than the proposed ceiling of 10 (Note: The Danish grading scale goes, from least to highest, -3, 00, 02, 4, 7, 10, 12.
+In June 2022, Frederiksen and her government announced their intention to introduce a ceiling to the entry quotient (Note: The entry quotient is the minimum grade average (as achieved in the gymnasium) to be guaranteed a spot at a higher education institution.) of higher education.
+Education offers with a higher entry quotient than the proposed ceiling of 10 (Note: The Danish grading scale goes, from least to highest, −3, 00, 02, 4, 7, 10, 12.
 See Academic grading in Denmark.) would have to offer admission through other means, such as a subject-specific admission test.
 The goal of the ceiling is to lessen the pressure on students by reducing the need for high grades, and to allow students greater freedom in selecting education.

 In September 2022, Frederiksen proposed that approximately half of all Master's degrees would be shortened from two years to one year.
 This would mostly affect degrees in the social sciences and humanities, with natural sciences and medicine being left mostly untouched.
 The proposal was met with harsh criticism from students, academics, rectors and parts of the business world, claiming it would negatively affect the quality of education and require the learning of two years material in one year.
 Frederiksen denied this, claiming the quality of education was to increase and that workers could be trained on the job.